kg3/scripts/README.md

 # random_keys.sh
   generate a ton of random files useful for crypto
 # autossh.sh
-  connect to terminals on the quick with autossh
+  connect to terminals on the quick with autossh and jump right into or back into screen
 # terminal_study_timer.py
   take computer breaks when working in the terminal
 # true_cracker.py